davidgasquez/handbook/Decentralized Web.md

-# Web3
+# Decentralized Web

-- Web3 is theoretically more than [[Blockchain]] and [[Cryptocurrencies]].
+- The decentralized web is more than [[Blockchain]] and [[Cryptocurrencies]].
 [It means building in public, new types of incentives, real ownership of digital property, internet-wide login / identity](https://ckarchive.com/b/p9ueh9hp409k), ...
 - Key decisions associated with maintaining and updating cryptonetwork protocols.
 As with every human organization, aligning interests and beliefs among human participants to reach agreement is the goal of [[governance]].
   - [In cryptonetworks, these decisions are made by the community, using open and transparent mechanisms](https://onezero.medium.com/why-decentralization-matters-5e3f79f7638e).
 DAOs don't need a boss!
   - Cryptocurrencies have the [[Incentives]] to keep the users happy since forking is an option.
 - [Web3 is a decentralized internet.
 Under Web3, the internet is shared online and governed by the collective "we"](https://docs.google.com/document/d/1SWJw_NTyUvgdB_asRzsnVyKjciW8dZbeqQeUeWsEiQc).
-- Web3 incentives open source.
+- Decentralized web incentives open source.
 That creates an ecosystem of composable and permissionless tools that increases the speed of innovation.
-- A way to look at Web3 is as a laboratory for radical economic, political, and social experiments.
+- A way to look at the decentralized web movement is as a laboratory for economic, political, and social experiments.
   - The space encourages experimentation in a diverse set of fields like [[Governance]] or [[Finances]].

 ## Resources